Wondering what an order bump is?

 Many business owners prefer to cross-sell items on the product page, but that's not a great strategy.

-There are two main reasons why order bumps are so effective in increasing your average order value.
+Here are the main reasons why order bumps effectively increase your average order value.

 As humans, we like to be consistent with our choices.
 So if we've taken a decision, we like to use it as a reference point to make related choices.